thomassuedbroecker/cloud-native-starter/workshop/06-java-development.md

 As we can see, with a microservice architecture and REST APIs we can easily replace microservice implementation, without any impact to the remaining **Cloud Native Starter** application.

-In that service we only need to implement to provide a **REST API** for a get author request.
+In that service we only need to implement to provide a **REST API** for a ```getauthor`` request.
 Normally, we would implement also a database access, but in our case, we will only return sample data information.
 That sounds not a lot, but with this small sample we touch following topics:

 •	Usage of [Maven](https://maven.apache.org/) for Java